 ABI members benefit from excellent programming, new business contacts, advocacy on business issues and cost savings on services your company needs.
 Membership in ABI will benefit your bottom line and likely bolster your prospect pipeline.

 - Around-the-clock representation on policy issues

-ABI has three full-time lobbyists who represent general business issues at the Capitol every day of the legislative session.
+ABI has two full-time lobbyists who represent general business issues at the Capitol every day of the legislative session.
 The ABI policy team also works closely with state departments to ensure the concerns of Iowa businesses are heard during the administrative process.
 ABI’s public policy committees provide members an opportunity to get even more involved in the policy development process.